 2. They host podcasts

 Just as the best fleets are using technology in more innovative ways, they’re becoming more thoughtful about their content marketing.
-In 2021, podcasts became a tool of choice for fleets looking to communicate with drivers on the road.

 “Podcasts are an efficient, personal way for fleets to stay in touch with the team,” Jazrawy says.
 “As fleets seek creative ways to engage drivers from a distance and keep the line of communication open, podcasts are becoming an important trend with lots of staying power.”